Probiotics, Prebiotics and Fibre: What's the Difference?

 This blog explores what each of these terms really means, how they function, and how they fit into a broader gut health strategy.

-Probiotics: Targeted support for specific symptoms
+Probiotics: Targeted Support for Specific Symptoms

 It is important to note that probiotics are typically used for symptom management rather than to broadly improve gut microbial diversity.
 While some people experience relief with probiotic use, others may not see any noticeable change.
 These products are best used with a specific purpose in mind.

-Prebiotics: Fuel for beneficial gut bacteria
+Prebiotics: Fuel for Beneficial Gut Bacteria

 Prebiotics are a type of fermentable fibre that serve as food for the bacteria already residing in your gut.
-When consumed regularly, they can help promote a more diverse and balanced microbiome, which is associated with a number of health benefits.
+When consumed regularly, they can help promote a more diverse and balanced microbiome, which is associated with a number of digestive health benefits.

 Common dietary sources of prebiotics include: